mgo-ntt/lxwrx/README.md

 # lxwrx
-linux firewall stuff (removed most of the old rubbish, current projects at djonz.de)
+linux scripts (removed some of them, more at djonz.de)